Watergate Investigator Warns Donald Trump: ‘A Freight Train Is Coming’

 According to the former Watergate investigator, public hearings are guaranteed to change everything.

-“Public hearings are going to be crucial,” he said while giving the opinio that Republicans appear to have gone from demanding that hearings be made public, to railing against such hearings.
+“Public hearings are going to be crucial,” he said while giving the opinion that Republicans appear to have gone from demanding that hearings be made public, to railing against such hearings.

 “You will notice what Republicans were saying, they were demanding everything should be public.
 Now they are saying, ‘No public hearings!
 No public hearings!'” he pointed out.